CME211/notes/lecture-3.md

 * Conditional execution: `if` statements

 * Functions to encapsulate code, defined in python with the keyword `def`.
-  Python is an object-oriented langauge and objects often have associated *methods*.  *Methods* are just functions that operate on a specific object.
+  Python is an object-oriented language and objects often have associated *methods*.  *Methods* are just functions that operate on a specific object.

 Note that `while` loops are a combination repeated and conditional execution.